borela/themeable/README.md

 be aggregated in the presentable’s **“className”** property passed to the presenter.

 **Flair attribute:** Attribute used by the themeable component to select the flair and the presenter using the format **“flair!presenter”**.
-If one of theme is missing e.g. “flair!” and “!presenter”, the default flair/presenter will be used.
+Multiple flairs can be used and the “!presenter” part can be ommitted entirely.

 ## How the “ComponentTheme” is resolved